projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

       ACRN:\>wrmsr  -p1 0xc90  0x7f0
       ACRN:\>wrmsr  -p1 0xc91  0xf

 #.
-Assign CLOS1 to PCPU1 by programming the MSR IA32_PQR_ASSOC [bit 63:32]
+Assign CLOS1 to pCPU1 by programming the MSR IA32_PQR_ASSOC [bit 63:32]
-   (0xc8f) to 0x100000000 to use CLOS1 and assign CLOS0 to PCPU 0 by
+   (0xc8f) to 0x100000000 to use CLOS1 and assign CLOS0 to pCPU 0 by
    programming MSR IA32_PQR_ASSOC [bit 63:32] to 0x0.
 Note that
    IA32_PQR_ASSOC is per LP MSR and CLOS must be programmed on each LP.